-92.(1) A magistrate for the district in which the land is situated may, at the request of the Municipality, issue a warrant to enter upon the land or enter the building if-

-- (a) the prior permission of the occupier or owner of land cannot be obtained after reasonable attempts; or - (b) the purpose of the inspection would be frustrated by the prior knowledge thereof.
+- 99.(1) A judge of division of the High Court, a magistrate for the district in which the land is situated or a municipal court may, at the request of the Municipality, issue a warrant to enter upon the land or enter the building if- - (a) the prior permission of the occupier or owner of land cannot be obtained after reasonable attempts; or - (b) the purpose of the inspection would be frustrated by the prior knowledge thereof.

-(2) A magistrate may only issue a warrant if the magistrate is satisfied that there are reasonable grounds for suspecting that any activity that is contrary to the provisions of this By-law or the Municipality's land use scheme, has been or is about to be carried out on that land or building.

-(3) A warrant authorises the Municipality to enter upon the land or to enter the building on one occasion only, and that entry must occur -

-- (a) within one month of the date on which the warrant was issued; and - (b) at a reasonable hour, except where the warrant was issued on the grounds of urgency.
+- (2) A judge or magistrate may only issue a warrant if he or she is satisfied that there are reasonable grounds for suspecting that any activity that is contrary to the provisions of this By-law or the Municipality's land use scheme, has been or is about to be carried out on that land or building. - (3) A warrant authorises the Municipality to enter upon the land or to enter the building on one occasion only, and that entry must occur- - (a) within one month of the date on which the warrant was issued; and - (b) at a reasonable hour, except where the warrant was issued on the grounds of urgency.